Skip to main content

 Native Range

 Myosotis scorpioides is native across Europe, from the British Isles and Scandinavia south to the Mediterranean and east through Russia, the Caucasus, and into western Central Asia.
-Naturalised widely in North America, Australia, and New Zealand.
+Naturalized widely in North America, Australia, and New Zealand.

 Suggested Uses